adamalthus/adamalthus.github.io/_posts/2010-07-19-fix-for-error-14-during-ipad-and-iphone-update.md

 ---
 [Updated with Windows 7 File location]

 The update of my iPad to version 3.2.1 of iOS failed last night. iTunes reported that an 'Error 14' had occured (Not very helpful) Subsequent attempts at un-docking and re-docking resulted in iTunes trying and failing to restore the device.
-Here's how I fixed the problem.<!--more-->
+Here's how I fixed the problem.<!--excerpt-->

 I eventually took a scroll through the crash dump which iTunes was suggesting I should send to Apple for analysis.
 It appeared from the logs that the updated OS image was failing a checksum verification i.e. it had been corrupted during the download.
 A few minutes of searching provided the information needed to fix the problem: